Health Freedom Resources

 So you can see that it can be tricky to get the right amount of zinc for your needs, and while you may think supplements useful, you don't want to take too much when you don't need it or for too long, and end up with a toxic imbalance.
 If you do supplement with zinc, you could alseat or take some copper at another time of day to give your body a balance.
 [12], [14]

-There are natuarl zinc ionophores, foods and nutrients that aid zinc in getting through the cell membrane and into cells for immune work.
-These include the flavinoids quercetin and epigallocatechin-gallate (EGCG), which are found in many plant foods.
-Quercetin is a fat-soluble bioflavinoid found abundantly in onions, apples, buckwheat, citrus fruits, cherries, red grapes, raspberries and green leafy vegetables including broccoli.
-EGCG is found in highest amounts in green tea.
+There are natural zinc ionophores - foods and nutrients that aid zinc in getting through the cell membrane and into cells for immune work.
+These include the flavonoid quercetin, found in many plant foods and epigallocatechin-gallate (EGCG), found in highest amounts in green tea.
+Quercetin is a fat-soluble bioflavonoid found abundantly in onions, apples, buckwheat, citrus fruits, cherries, red grapes, raspberries and green leafy vegetables including broccoli.

 My personal favorite way to get extra zinc is by eating an organic Pumpkin Seed Butter.
 It can be stone ground and creamy so all its nutrients are more available than in whole seeds.
 It not only contains a good amount of zinc, but also magnesium, potassium, manganese, chromium, copper, molybdenum, selenium, B vitamins, vitamin K, and tryptophan.
 (As with most seeds, there are more Omega 6 than Omega 3 fatty acids, so don’t overdo it.)[15]